 - The Godson–1998

 - I Love You Man–2009

 - Instant Death–2016

 - Thor: Ragnarok–2017

-It shows that Lou Ferrigno earned great fame as a bodybuilder and had a sound career in the movies.
-However, Ferrigno’s efforts took him to the next level and helped him become a legend.
+Lou Ferrigno earned great fame as a bodybuilder and had a promising career as an actor.
+Thus, Ferrigno’s efforts took him to the next level and helped him become an urban legend.

-He gained fame after his many films and T.V. shows.
-His fans could not wait to see him in the magazines.
-Also, impressed by his tall-lean muscular physique, many companies offered him the cover photos of their magazines.
+Lou gained fame after many films and TV shows.
+Also, his fans could not wait to see him in the magazines.
+Impressed by his massive physique, companies offered him cover photos in their magazines.

 Some of the popular magazines include:

 - Iron Man

 - Muscular Development